 - any essential part of a gambling device

 Knowingly or intentionally engaging in any form of gambling that isn’t permitted by state law is referred to as unlawful gambling, a class B misdemeanor offense.
-The law provides stiffer penalties for those involved in the operation or running of an illegal gambling business.
+The law provides stiffer penalties for those involved in the operation or running of illegal gambling businesses.
 Under Indiana law, professional gambling does not refer to gambling for a living.
 Instead, it is the term used to describe an operation of illegal gambling.
 Professional gambling is a class D felony.

 Other Indiana Gambling Pages